RANEESTARX/RANEESTARX/README.md

   <summary>warning</summary>

   ```
-i will ship any male characters i see so beware😈
+i will ship any male characters i see so beware😈 (NO PROSHIPS)
 i have bad mental health and will prolly be offensive. pls ignore if i did.
   ```
 </details>